demml/opsml/docs/docs/quickstart.md

 To get a quick feel for `Opsml`, run the following code in a new terminal.
-The following uses Mlflow as a ui interface
+The following uses Mlflow as a UI interface and local storage and sqlite.

 ### Start Local Server